Grevel Lindop: Publications

 When Carcanet Press began publishing pamphlets Lindop's Against the Sea was among the earliest ones published.

 His first full-length collection of poems, Fools' Paradise, was published in 1977.
 Five other collections have been published since: Tourists (1987), A Prismatic Toy (1991), Selected Poems (2000).
 Lindop's most recent collection Playing With Fire, was published by Carcanet Press in 2006.

 Lindop wrote a biography of Thomas De Quincey which was published in 1981 as The Opium-Eater: a Life of Thomas De Quincey.
 He also edited De Quincey's Confessions of an English Opium-Eater and Other Writings for the Oxford World's Classics series in 1985, and was General Editor of The Works of Thomas De Quincey, a 21-volume complete edition of his writings, produced by a team of eleven editors and published in 2000–03.

-Sigma Press published Lindop's A Literary Guide to the Lake District in 1993 (3rd ed, 2015: ISBN 978-1910758120).
+Sigma Press published Lindop's A Literary Guide to the Lake District in 1993 (third edition, 2015: ISBN 978-1910758120).
 The guide to the area's literary connections won the Lakeland Book of the Year award in 1994.

-In 2008, André Deutsch published Travels on the Dance Floor (ISBN 0233002367) (third edition 2010), Lindop's account of his 6-week journey to Cuba, Venezuela, Colombia, Panama, Puerto Rico, the Dominican Republic, and Miami in search of the roots of salsa dancing.
+In 2008, André Deutsch published Travels on the Dance Floor (ISBN 0233002367) (third edition 2010), Lindop's account of his six-week journey to Cuba, Venezuela, Colombia, Panama, Puerto Rico, the Dominican Republic, and Miami in search of the roots of salsa dancing.